grommet/grommet/src/js/components/Clock/README.md

 **clock.digital.text.xsmall.height**

-Defines the line height of the Digital Clock Expects `string`.
+Defines the line height of the Digital Clock Expects `number`.

 Defaults to